 Communication among family members, employees, suppliers and service providers is critical to helping your farm stay efficient and productive.
 Imagine if those lines of communication extended to your different makes and models of equipment, displays and software.
 That’s where ISOBUS can help.

 Jay Leno put the most powerful tractor in agriculture to the test — on the streets of L.A.
 Go along for the ride in a big red tractor in the latest episode of Jay Leno’s Garage.

-A driving force behind Case IH Advanced Farming Systems (AFS) is to provide the information you need to help turn potential into profit.
+A driving force behind Case IH Advanced Farming Systems (AFS) is to provide the information you need to help optimize performance, profit and productivity.
 Other features can help ease your workload so you can be more efficient with your time.
 But neither can happen if you’re not getting the most from your technology.

 The move from traditional radio-signal guidance to Case IH Advanced Farming Systems (AFS) RTK+ cellular network guidance is a bit like going from a fender-mounted AM radio to an AM/FM Weatherband radio with CD and Bluetooth in our Surveyor™ cab — only better.

 Diverse farming operations from California to the Carolinas — or from Brazil to Bangladesh— raising everything from apples to zucchini and corn to soybeans, can benefit from varying levels of automation.
 Case IH has led the way and now is laying framework for the technology.